 Church volunteers exist to fill God’s greatest commandment: "Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’”
 (Matthew 22:37-39)

 Preach this to your members.
-Make this your recruitment rally cry: “Let’s fulfill God’s great commandment the way he intended: as the church.
+Make this your church volunteer recruitment rally cry: “Let’s fulfill God’s great commandment the way he intended: as the church.
 Not as a million rogue passions pulling us in different directions.
 But in concerted, focused, core ministries that are meant to grow a million blossoms.”